The best dumbphone to buy in 2026

 Reasons to avoid

-When choosing the best dumb phone, your decision hinges on who you're buying it for and why.
-If it's to disconnect from the world or for a child, your best bet is the Nokia 2780 Flip.
-This fantastic feature phone has physical buttons, a small display, and it folds in half.
-It has all the makings of a great dumb phone, with a few extras thrown in the mix.
+Otherwise, as a starter dumb phone to transition from your current smartphone, your best bet is the Nokia 2780 Flip.
+This fantastic feature phone has all physical buttons, a small display, and it folds in half.
+It has all the makings of a fabulous dumbphone, with a few extras thrown in the mix.
 This is a good thing since you or your child could definitely use an app like Google Maps during emergencies.

 Namerah enjoys geeking out over accessories, gadgets, and all sorts of smart tech.
 She spends her time guzzling coffee, writing, casual gaming, and cuddling with her furry best friends.
 Find her on Twitter @NamerahS.